Thank you for dropping by and taking time to read my blog.

 No one should have to live in constant pain.But we do.

 For me, a patient leader is ‘someone who is affected by life-changing injury or disability or illness one who influences to create change and teach empowerment.

 Everywhere I look, power is neutralized and or buffered.
 We are patted on the head, told to be a good patient, and listen to the doctor.
 But when will the doctors stop and listen to us?

-I have always been interested in power and justice for others.
-This started when I went from being a domestic violence survivor with my first marriage to becoming the Community Group Leader-Speaker who spoke to thousands of women about regaining their power, how to finally leave a violent situation, teaching teens to know the signs of what an abusive boyfriend looks like, rape crisis advocate.
+I have always been interested in empowering others and justice for others.
+This started when I went from being a Domestic Violence Survivor with my first marriage to becoming the Community Group Leader-Speaker who spoke to thousands of women about regaining their power, how to finally leave a violent situation, teaching teens to know the signs of what an abusive boyfriend looks like, rape crisis advocate.
 I also became a DV shelter manager for 10 plus years.

 When I was diagnosed with a few conditions over the years I saw how dismissive patients are treated and rarely heard.
 If you spoke up, you were labeled difficult or non-compliant.
 The aim of empowering and educating others is to help them develop self-awareness, self-care and promote the understanding that patients can be equal partners in their healthcare decisions.So they know they do matter.

 The Chronically Grateful Debla blog – was born in a time when my physical pain and unanswered questions seemed to be at an all time high.
 This site started as an outlet for me during a time of chronic debilitating pain that stemmed from one diagnosis after another and quickly this blog became so much more.

 I realized that my struggles, my story, my life with chronic pain could become more than just about me, but it also about helping others who are also living with chronic pain especially Osteoarthritis and Osteonecrosis pain.